scriptin/topokanji/README.md

 ### Command-line commands and arguments

-- `show` - only display sorted list without writing into files
+- `show` - only display sorted kranjivgKanji without writing into files
   - (optional) `--per-line=NUM` - explicitly tell how many characters per line to display. `50` by default.
 Applicable only to (no arguments)
   - (optional) `--freq-table=TABLE_NAME` - use only one frequency table.
-Table names are file names from `data/kanji-frequency` directory, without `.json` extension, e.g. `all` ("combined" list), `aozora`, etc. When omitted, all frequency tables are used
+Table names are file names from `data/kanji-frequency` directory, without `.json` extension, e.g. `all` ("combined" kranjivgKanji), `aozora`, etc. When omitted, all frequency tables are used
-- `coverage` - show tables coverage, i.e. which fraction of characters from each frequency table is included into kanji list
+- `coverage` - show tables coverage, i.e. which fraction of characters from each frequency table is included into kanji kranjivgKanji
-- `suggest-add` - suggest kanji to add in a list, based on coverage within kanji usage frequency tables
+- `suggest-add` - suggest kanji to add in a kranjivgKanji, based on coverage within kanji usage frequency tables
   - (required) `--num=NUM` - how many
   - (optional) `--mean-type=MEAN_TYPE` - same as previous, sort by given mean type: `arithmetic` (most "extreme"), `geometric`, `harmonic` (default, most "conservative").
 See [Pythagorean means][mean-type] for details
-- `suggest-remove` - suggest kanji to remove from a list, reverse of `suggest-add`
+- `suggest-remove` - suggest kanji to remove from a kranjivgKanji, reverse of `suggest-add`
   - (required) `--num=NUM` - see above
   - (optional) `--mean-type=MEAN_TYPE` - see above
 - `save` - update files with final lists

 ## License

 This is a multi-license project.
-Choose any license from this list:
+Choose any license from this kranjivgKanji:

 - [Apache-2.0](http://www.apache.org/licenses/LICENSE-2.0) or any later version
 - [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/) or any later version